-"The present general comment principally addresses States' obligations under the Convention and the Optional Protocols thereto.
-At this juncture, there is no international legally binding instrument on the business sector's responsibilities vis-à-vis human rights.
+UN Committee on the Rights of the Child, General comment No. 16 (2013) on State obligations regarding the impact of the business on the business sector's responsibilities vis-à-vis human rights.
 However, the Committee recognizes that duties and responsibilities to respect the rights of children extend in practice beyond the State and State-controlled services and institutions and apply to private actors and business enterprises.
 Therefore, all businesses must meet their responsibilities regarding children's rights and States must ensure they do so.
 In addition, business enterprises should not undermine the States' ability to meet their obligations towards children under the Convention and the Optional Protocols thereto."